acceldata-io/odpdocumentation/Ambari-User-Guide.md

 To finish setting up your local repository, complete the following:

 **Steps**
 - Install the repository configuration files for Ambari and the Stack on the host.
-2. Confirm repository availability;
+- Confirm repository availability

 For RHEL, CentOS or Rocky Linux: `yum repolist`